InteragencyEcologicalProgram/smonitr/README.md

 # smonitr
-smonitr is an R package used for the IEP Status &amp; Trends Seasonal Reports (also known as Seasonal Monitoring Reports).
-It contains groups of functions used to:

-* Standardize the formatting and elements of the plots used in the reports.
+smonitr is an R package used for IEP Status &amp; Trends Seasonal Reports.
+It contains a group of functions used to standardize the formatting and elements of the plots used in the reports.
-* Download data from various online sources.

 ## Installation Instructions

-1. Install the R package `remotes`:
+1. Install the R package `devtools`:

 ```
-install.packages("remotes")
+install.packages("devtools")
 ```

-2. Install the development version from Github:
+2. Install the development version v1.2.0.9000 from Github:

 ```
-remotes::install_github("InteragencyEcologicalProgram/smonitr")
+devtools::install_github("InteragencyEcologicalProgram/smonitr", "v1.2.0.9000")
 ```